Realistic ENSO Dynamics Requires a Damped Nonlinear Recharge Oscillator: Discussion and Conclusions

 In summary, this study presents a comprehensive investigation of the RO framework by systematically exploring linear and nonlinear parameters, and optimizing both equation structure and parameter values to reproduce observed ENSO characteristics.
 Our results provide new insights into the physical mechanisms driving ENSO asymmetries and demonstrate key improvements achievable through an optimal formulation.
 The resulting equation structure and parameters can serve as a baseline for realistic ENSO simulations within the RO framework and as a diagnostic tool for evaluating how key nonlinearities are represented in GCMs.
 These efforts ultimately contribute to improving the interpretability and predictability of ENSO and enhancing future climate projection capabilities.

 \acknowledgments

-The authors acknowledge the use of the ChatGPT-4o language model for assistance in improving the clarity and readability of the manuscript.
+The authors thank three anonymous reviewers and Eli Tziperman for their constructive comments.
+We also acknowledge the use of the ChatGPT-4o language model for assistance in improving the clarity and readability of the manuscript.
 Sooman Han thanks Bastien Pagli for providing data preprocessing tools and acknowledges Clara Deser and Soong-Ki Kim for valuable discussions that contributed to the development of this work.
-Alexey Fedorov has been supported by NOAA (NA20OAR4310377), DOE (DE-SC0023134), and by the ARCHANGE project (ANR-18-MPGA-0001, France).
+Alexey V. Fedorov has been supported by NOAA (NA20OAR4310377), DOE (DE-SC0023134), and by the ARCHANGE project (ANR-18-MPGA-0001, France).
+Jérôme Vialard has been supported by the ARISE project (ANR-18-CE01-0012).

 \datastatement